mgonzs13/llama_ros/README.md

 ## Related Projects

-- [chatbot_ros](https://github.com/mgonzs13/chatbot_ros): a chatbot for ROS 2 using llama_ros and [whisper_ros](https://github.com/mgonzs13/whisper_ros/tree/main).
+- [chatbot_ros](https://github.com/mgonzs13/chatbot_ros) &rarr; This chatbot, integrated into ROS 2, uses [whisper_ros](https://github.com/mgonzs13/whisper_ros/tree/main), to listen to people speech; and llama_ros, to generate responses.
 The chatbot is controlled by a state machine created with [YASMIN](https://github.com/uleroboticsgroup/yasmin).
-- [explainable_ros](https://github.com/Dsobh/explainable_ROS): ROS 2 tool to explain the behavior of a robot.
+- [explainable_ros](https://github.com/Dsobh/explainable_ROS) &rarr; A ROS 2 tool to explain the behavior of a robot.
 Using the integration of LangChain, logs are stored in a vector database.
 Then, RAG is applied to retrieve relevant logs for user questions that are answered with llama_ros.

 ## Installation